 Powerful Data Collection

 Observing a comprehensive range of data types is crucial for software engineers to fully understand their Kubernetes environment.
 StackState’s approach ensures that you can accurately diagnose and remediate issues, resulting in a more stable environment and reducing toil.
-All date is collected and stored into a central scalable Metrics, Logs, Events and Traces (MELT) store.
+All data is collected and stored into a central scalable Metrics, Logs, Events and Traces (MELT) store.